jaescalo/akamai-pipeline-gcp/README.md

 Our file repository is set up!
 These can be uploaded to GitLab now and managed with CI/CD.

 ## Cloud Build Setup
-For this demo, temporary Akamai API Credentials credentials are stored in GCP Secrets Manager.
+For this demo, temporary Akamai API Credentials credentials are stored in **GCP Secrets Manager**.
 The naming convention for the variables used is:

 - CLIENT_SECRET = client_secret
 - HOST = host